 Effects Tools¶

-The digiKam Blur FX is a series of blurring effects for digital still images.
+The digiKam Blur Effects tool can apply a series of blurring effects for digital still images.

-With this filter set, you can transform an ordinary photograph into a work of art suitable for framing using blurring operations.
+With this filter set, you can transform an ordinary photograph into a work of art suitable for framing.

 Radial Blur: blurs the image by rotating the pixels around the specified center point.
 This simulates the blur of a rotating camera.